lemmonquiche/lemmonquiche.github.io/index.md

 ---
 #### About me

-I am a PhD candidate at UC Berkeley in the <a href="https://ccb.berkeley.edu/academics/phd-in-computational-biology/">Graduate Group in Computational Biology</a> advised by <a href="http://www.nielsenlab.org/">Rasmus Nielsen</a> of the Depts. of Integrative Biology and Statistics.
-I also work with <a href="http://zaitlenlab.science/">Noah Zaitlen</a> at the UCLA David Geffen School of Medicine.
+I am a second year PhD student at University of California Berkeley in the <a href="https://ccb.berkeley.edu/academics/phd-in-computational-biology/">Computational Biology Graduate Group</a>.
+I am advised by Rasmus Nielsen of the Departments of Integrative Biology and Statistics.

 <img style="float: right;" src="../assets/headshot.jpg" width="300">